 It’s a spicy honey sesame tofu that’s sweet and nutty with a crunchy coating made of cornstarch.
 Are you familiar with general Tso chicken?
 Well, it’s close to that but with more zing and yum!

-Beside using Aunt Sue’s Raw & Unfiltered Honey you will need soy sauce, sesame oil, sesame seeds, chili sauce such as sambal oelek, and garlic to make the sauce.
+You will also need soy sauce, sesame oil, sesame seeds, chili sauce such as sambal oelek, and garlic to make the sauce.
 I mixed equal amounts of honey and soy sauce to keep the flavors of the dish balanced but feel free to use more honey if you prefer a sweeter taste.

 The secret to making this dish lip smacking delicious not only lies in the sauce but in the texture of the tofu.
 You want the outside to be super crispy!